 The Lord’s meaning is made clearer in Matthew 10:34-39 where Jesus informed His followers that He brings not peace but a sword, and with the sword He would divide and separate His children away from those who remain lost in disobedience.
 Even the most intimate family relationships will be divided as we follow God’s way while our family members continue in the way of unrighteousness.

 So then, the elephant in the room needs to be addressed.
 It is obvious that scripture commands God’s children to separate themselves from all unbelievers and dwell in unity with their fellow heirs in Christ Jesus.
-Both biblically and logically this includes divorcing unbelieving spouses.
+Both biblically and logically this doctrine would include divorcing unbelieving spouses.
 A failure to do so makes believers guilty of committing adultery for they belong to and must delight in the majestic ones upon the earth (Psalm 16:3).
 Yet the church has taught for centuries that to divorce an unequally yoked spouse is adultery.
 The word of God must correct the traditions of men.
 The word of God must determine our doctrinal views.
 The word of God must correct man-made doctrines even when those doctrines are held by otherwise godly men.
 We must not allow man-made doctrines, even those that have become centuries old traditions, the power to interpret the word of God.
 The time has come to correct this misunderstanding of God’s holy word and separate ourselves from the sons of disobedience.
-This is the primary reason why the church in the 21st century is weak and horribly splintered.
+This is a cause, if not the primary cause, why the 21st century church is weak and horribly splintered.